 A semi-regular variable star famous for its striking red colour being fittingly called "Herschel's Garnet Star".
 It is the reddest naked eye star visible from the northern hemisphere.
 Its colour may show signs of variability.

-Omicron (0) Ceti Mira.
-The classic long period variable star.
-Fading from maximum in Oct/Nov.
 U Ori.
 Well placed for nightlong observation.
-At minimum (+12) in December so follow its rise towards max (+6.3) in April/May 2020.
+At minimum (+12) in December so follow its rise towards max (+6.3) in May 2021.

 2.2 Double Stars of the month.